William Phips: Salem witch trials

-French and Indian raids had resumed in the years following Phips' 1690 expeditions, so he sought to improve the province's defenses.
-Pursuant to his instructions from London, in 1692 he oversaw the construction of a stone fort, which was dubbed Fort William Henry, at Pemaquid (present-day Bristol, Maine), where a wooden fort had been destroyed in 1689.
+French and Indian raids had resumed in the years following Phips's 1690 expeditions, so he sought to improve the province's defenses.
+Pursuant to his instructions from London, in 1692, he oversaw the construction of a stone fort, which was dubbed Fort William Henry, at Pemaquid (present-day Bristol, Maine), where a wooden fort had been destroyed in 1689.
 He recruited Major Benjamin Church to lead a 450-man expedition eventually leading to a tenuous peace agreement with the Abenaki people.

-By the time Phips returned from Maine on September 29, 1692, twenty persons had been executed and the accusations and arrests continued, including charges against many high-profile individuals, allegedly including Phips' own wife.
-At this point Phips finally let it be known that the Court of Oyer and Terminer "must fall".
+By the time Phips returned from Maine on September 29, 1692, twenty people had been executed and the accusations and arrests continued, including charges against many high-profile individuals, allegedly including Phips's own wife.
+At this point, Phips finally let it be known that the Court of Oyer and Terminer "must fall".
 A new court was formed with instructions to entirely disregard spectral evidence.
-But Stoughton was once again selected by his peers to be Chief Justice.
-In late January 1693, Stoughton ordered eight graves dug in advance of his next round of his execution orders, not realizing that Phips would no longer appease him.
+But Stoughton was once again selected by his peers to be chief justice.
+In late January 1693, Stoughton ordered eight graves dug in advance of his next round of execution orders, not realizing that Phips would no longer appease him.

-All eight were cleared by Phips' proclamations, leading Stoughton to storm from the Court.
-His replacement on the Court was more inclined to mercy for the accused.
+All eight were cleared by Phips's proclamations, leading Stoughton to storm from the court.
+His replacement on the court was more inclined to mercy for the accused.
 Beginning in February 1693, no more of the accused were condemned to die, and almost all had been released from prison by May.